supermarsx/whoisdigger/readme.md

 Q: How much faster is DNS sweep?

 A: It will largely depend on the set time between requests but on average is between 10x to 100x faster.

-## Important notice

-Its your sole responsibility of what you do with this tool, check the licence section for more information.
-This tool intended use is to let anyone have a chance at finding a good domain in a crowded space, such as a good `.com`.
-A non conforming practice and use of the tool according to your local laws may land you criminal or civil liabilities.
-Other than that keep in mind that repeated whois requests to a server will eventually result in IP blacklisting for example, you should have a conservative values for time between requests and bit of common sense to minimize your risks, don't do huge bulk lookups at once and/or with the same IP, preferably use different proxies between requests.

 ## Quick start